ritza-co/abbey/2023-11 - IAM Terraform article/article.md

 - Unlike Terraform/OpenTofu, Abbey has no free local version.
 For companies of more than twenty users, you need to pay for the service.
 - You can manage access only through the Abbey website.
 If Abbey's site goes offline, you will no longer be able to manage your access through them.

 You aren't locked in to the service, however.
-If you wish to stop using Abbey, you can simply unlink your Abbey account from your GitHub repository and return to managing your users manually with Terraform or AWS alone.
+If you wish to stop using Abbey, you can unlink your Abbey account from your GitHub repository and return to managing your users manually with Terraform or AWS alone.
+Running `terraform state pull` will download your state file from a remote server, including from Abbey.

 ### What are the alternatives to Abbey for access governance?

+github tickets

 - Entitle.io claim to have a similar service, but have no free demo for us to try.
 They are also three times more expensive at the time of writing.
 Entitle charges [charge $360 000 for 500 users for a year](https://aws.amazon.com/marketplace/pp/prodview-kddzmmhfdezso), where you would pay only $120 000 for Abbey.
 - Sailpoint.com is similar, with no trial, and [charging $165 000](https://aws.amazon.com/marketplace/pp/prodview-pz66rdhrnioru).